SalesforceSFDC/Duplicate-Management/README.md

 * (1) When a user attempts to save a new record, the record is first compared with existing Salesforce records to identify possible duplicates.
 * (2) The criteria used to compare records and identify the possible duplicates are defined by a matching rule.
-Next, a list of possible duplicates is returned
+* (3) A list of possible duplicates is returned
-* (3) What happens when the record being saved is identified as a possible duplicate depends on what’s defined in the duplicate rule
+* (4) The record being saved is identified as a possible duplicate depends on what’s defined in the duplicate rule
   *  For example, the duplicate rule could block users from saving the possible duplicate record or allow them to save it anyway.
 Both the Block and Allow options include an alert, which tells users why they can’t save the record and what they need to do.
 The Allow option includes the ability to report on the duplicate records.